-Our sheds are designed to be as easy and quick to put together as possible.
-However if you don’t quite feel confident enough or are short on time, we can organise a free, no-obligation assembly quote to have your shed put together by an assembly partner in your area.
-See more details on our Professional Assembly Service.
+Our quality range of garden sheds is quick and easy to assemble.
+However, if you don’t feel confident enough or are short on time, we can organise a free, no-obligation quote for an assembly partner in your area to assemble your shed.

-Our assembly partners can put down flooring in your shed too, if you need it.
+Our assembly partners can also put down flooring in your shed if needed.
 However, they cannot clear your site or level the ground to work on.
-If you’d like an assembly partner to put your shed up, you’ll need to make sure the site is flat and clear before they arrive.
+If you’d like an assembly partner to put your shed up, you’ll need to make sure the area is flat and clear before they arrive.

-It could be a good idea to measure out space area you want your shed to go on before you decide.
-Use pegs or stakes to mark it out, to make sure the shed will fit properly and look the way you want it to.
-Depending on what you already have on your property, there might be concrete, lawn, or bare ground where you want to put your shed.
-Alternatively, you might like to put your shed onto a deck or patio.
-What type of location you choose will determine how your shed is secured to the ground and what kind of foundations and flooring you need.
+Measure out space before you decide which of our quality garden sheds you plan to order.
+Use pegs or stakes to mark it out to make sure the shed will fit properly and look how you want it to.
+What existing features do you have on your property?
+Concrete, lawn, or bare ground?
+Consider these spaces to put your shed.
+Alternatively, place your shed on a deck or patio.
+Your location will determine how you secure your shed to the ground and what kind of foundations and flooring you need.

-Some people like to place their shed away from the house, but balance these aesthetic considerations against practicality and convenience.
-Having the shed near to where you use it is important to get the most use out of it.
-You might find that the kids put their outdoor toys away if the shed is near to where they play.
-Keep your shed near to facilities that you might need in the shed too, like power or water supply.
+Some people like to place their sheds away from the house.
+But, balance these aesthetic considerations against practicality and convenience.
+Assembling the shed close to where you use it gives you the ability to get the most use out of it.
+You might find that the kids put their outdoor toys away if the shed is near where they play.
+Keep your shed close to facilities you might need to access, like power or water supply.

 Understanding the features of your property will help you decide where your shed should go.
-Think about the contour of the ground – it’s best for the shed to go on flat ground, or if there’s a slight incline, that should be towards the back of the shed.
-If there’s any areas where drainage is poor, or water leaks from a feature such as a pond, that area will probably be too damp.
-Wet ground could damage a timber floor or let water get into your shed.
+Think about the contour of the ground - the shed should go on flat ground, or if there’s a slight incline, that should be towards the back of the shed.
+If drainage is poor, or you experience water leaks from ponds or water features, that area will probably be too damp.
+Wet ground could damage a timber floor or let water enter your shed.

-You might like to leave a bit of space around your shed so that you can easily clean it and maintain it.
+Leave space around your shed so you can easily clean and maintain it.
 Make sure there’s space at the front for the door to open and for you to get any large items in and out without hassle.

-Council regulations usually require that sheds be placed away from other buildings and fences - at least as far away as the shed is high.
-If you have a swimming pool, keep in mind also that your shed probably needs to be well away from the swimming pool fence.
+Council regulations usually require that garden sheds be placed away from other buildings and fences - at least the same distance as the roof height.
+If you have a swimming pool, remember that your shed should be a reasonable distance from the pool’s fence.

-Our sheds are tough enough for all weather conditions, but they’ll last even longer if they’re screened a little – wooden sheds especially so.
-Shelter from the sun and wind will also be more comfortable if you’ll be working in the shed a lot, or a pet will be living inside.
+Trade Tested’s range of quality garden sheds is tough enough for all weather conditions, but they’ll last even longer if screened a little - especially wooden sheds.
+Shelter from the sun and wind will also be more comfortable if you’ll work in the shed a lot or if a pet will live inside.
 Depending on the features of your property and the purpose of your shed, a sheltered area might be a good idea.

-Remember too, to be nice to your neighbours.
-If they enjoy a view from their property, try not to put the shed where it could block their view - attractive though your shed will be!
+Remember, too, be nice to your neighbours.
+Try not to put the shed where it could block their view - attractive though Trade Tested’s quality sheds are!

-If you’ll be using tools or other electrical equipment in your shed, or if you want to put lighting in, you might want to install a permanent electrical supply.
-We recommend you have this work done by a qualified electrician to make sure it’s done safely.
+If you’ll be using tools or other electrical equipment in your shed, or if you want to install lighting, you should consider a permanent electrical supply.
+We recommend you have this work done by a qualified NZ electrician to ensure it’s done safely.

-A ramp might also be a good idea if you’re storing anything with wheels, such as bikes or lawnmowers, or if you’ll need to carry heavy or bulky things in and out of the shed.
+Installing a simple ramp is a great idea if you’re storing anything with wheels, such as bikes or lawnmowers, or if you’ll need to carry heavy or bulky things in and out of the shed.

-Ventilation and insulation might be things to think about too, especially if you’ll use your shed as a workshop, or the kids will keep a small pet in it.
-Our sheds can easily be customised with windows or skylights, and you can even line with plaster board and add insulation.
+Consider ventilation and insulation if you’ll design your shed as a workshop or the kids will keep a small pet in it.
+Trade Tested’s range of garden sheds can easily be customised with windows or skylights; you can even line it with plasterboard and add insulation.

-Security may be an important consideration; if you have costly items like lawnmowers, bikes or power tools, you’ll want the peace of mind of knowing they’re safe.
-Our sheds can easily be fitted with locks, and with a drill and a few screws you could even put up security lighting.
+Security may be an essential consideration; if you have costly items like lawnmowers, bikes or power tools, you’ll want the peace of mind of knowing they’re safe.
+Our sheds can easily be fitted with features such as locks and security lighting.

-It’s quick and easy to order online, and if you have any trouble, you can live chat with us during business hours or call us free on 0800 800 880.
-Most of our sheds are already in stock at our warehouse near Auckland Airport, so we can start getting it ready to send out as soon as you place your order.
-In most areas, you’ll get it within about three days – a lot faster than some shed retailers, who can take several weeks to get a shed sent out.
-We can deliver door-to-door nationwide.
-You can also choose to have your shed delivered to the nearest depot.
-Find your nearest depot.
+Enjoy great value and great service with Trade Tested.
+Ordering from our range of sheds is quick and easy to order online.
+If you have trouble, you can chat live with us during business hours or call us free on 0800 800 880.
+Most of our sheds are readily available at our warehouse near Auckland Airport, so we can prepare to send out a great garden shed as soon as you place your order.
+In most NZ areas, you’ll get it within about three days - much faster than some shed retailers, who can take several weeks to send a shed out.
+We deliver sheds door-to-door across NZ, or to the nearest depot for collection.

 If it would suit you better to shop in person, you’re welcome to visit our Auckland Store.
-It’s open 7 days a week and has an assembled shed on display, so you can see what they look like before you decide which one to take home.
+We’re open seven days a week and have an assembled shed on display, so you can check out the product’s features before you decide on which new shed design to take home.